ai-society-governance/ai-society-governance.github.io/index.md

 The Workshop on AI, Society and Governance brings together researchers from economics, political science, law, computer science, mathematics and related disciplines to study these interactions and their implications.
 Topics include information quality, human & AI interactions, collective decision-making, markets and strategic interactions, democratic processes, AI governance and regulation and systemic risks.

 The workshop aims to foster dialogue across disciplines and between academia, public institutions, and industry.
-A roundtable with regulators, policymakers, and practitioners will complement the academic program.
+A roundtable with regulators and industry experts will complement the academic program.

 ## Registration